sedama29/epredict_app_image_generation/flowchart2.md

 ### 3. Sub-Class (Split)

-**What it does**: Splits images from one class into a new sub-class.
+**What it does**: Splits images from one class into a new sub-class with a different name.

 **Key Steps**:
 1. Select project
-2. Select source class
+2. Select source class (e.g., "chaetoceros")
 3. Load images from source class
 4. Select images to split out
-5. Create target class (new sub-class)
+5. Enter new class name (different from source, e.g., "chaetoceros_didymus")
 6. Add minimum 4 images to new class
-7. Save target class
+7. Save new class
 8. Confirm split
 9. Update classifications
 10. System organizes image files automatically
 11. **Model is retrained** after split

+**Important**:
-**Important**: New sub-class requires at least 4 images.
+- New sub-class requires at least 4 images
+- Source class and new class have **different names**
+- Source class remains with remaining images
+- New class is created with split images

 ---